 Anytime I’ve ever talked to a runner they always talk about how amazing it is.
 And honestly, the benefits are SO worth the hard work.

 Weight loss, increased bone density, stress relief, stronger legs and an improved cardiovascular system are just some of the benefits you’ll gain by running.
-And if you’re not already a weekend warrior, fall is the best time to start.
-With its crisp air and colorful canvas, it’s a runner’s paradise.
-Plus, it’s the heart of racing season, so there will be plenty of 5Ks to give you something to work toward.

 In case you need any more reasons to hit the road, we’ve created this running for beginner’s guide that includes an eight-week running plan.
 It doesn’t get any better than that!